ash-sxn/Minute-Mutt/README.md

    - Alternatively, you can contact me to add your email to the authorized users list.
 Reach out on Twitter at [@ash_sxn](https://twitter.com/ash_sxn) or email me at ash.191245141@gmail.com.
 5. Place the `client_secret.json` file in the root directory of the project.
 6. Run `go run main.go` and follow the prompts to authenticate with the YouTube API.
+7. the program will provide you with a link to Google sign-in page, after signing in you'll get an authentication token which you'll need to paste in the program.
+8. After this I'll search for all the latest videos of your subscribed channels and store them in `pkg/database/history_queue.csv` so we don't download these videos in the future
+9. when you run the program again It will download the new videos released by the subscribed channels that are not present in `pkg/database/history_queue.csv`.

 ### Docker Installation